PalisadoesFoundation/talawa-admin/docs/README.md

 # Prerequisites for Developers

 The contents of the `talawa-admin` repo is used to automatically create [the talawa-admin Documentation website](https://docs-admin.talawa.io/).
 The automation uses [Docusaurus](https://docusaurus.io/docs/), a modern static website generator.
+The contents of the `talawa-admin` repo is used to automatically create [the talawa-admin Documentation website](https://docs-admin.talawa.io/).
+The automation uses [Docusaurus](https://docusaurus.io/docs/), a modern static website generator.

 We recommend that you follow these steps before beginning development work in this repository.